Marawi: Geography

 Marawi has a total land area of 8755 ha.
 It is located on the northernmost shores of Lake Lanao and straddles the area where the Agus River starts.
 It is bounded to the north by the municipalities of Kapai and Saguiaran; to the south by Lake Lanao; to the east by the municipalities of Bubong and Ditsaan-Ramain; and to the west by the municipalities of Marantao and Saguiaran.
 The Bagang beach is situated 2 km from the city's commercial center.

-The Islamic city also hosts a national park, the Sacred Mountain National Park, which spans the barangays of Guimba and Papandayan covering an area of 94 ha.
+The Muslim majority city also hosts a national park, the Sacred Mountain National Park, which spans the barangays of Guimba and Papandayan covering an area of 94 ha.
 The protected area was established on August 5, 1965, by Republic Act no. 4190.
 The park is dominated by Mount Mupo, a 900 ft tall extinct volcanic cone.
 The park is ideal for birdwatching and mountain climbing to the summit that features a small pond.